-- 1) Composition - a) General Assembly of Bowdoin Student Government - i) The Assembly shall be composed of eight class representatives to be elected during class elections, a member of the Executive Committee of the Inter-House Council, a representative from the McKeen Center, a representative from the Entertainment Board, a representative of athletic interests, At-Large representatives of the Student Body as a whole, the President, and the Vice Presidents. - ii) Chief Executive - The chief executive officer shall be the President, who shall preside over the Assembly and the Executive Committee.
+The chief executive officer shall be the President, who shall preside over the Assembly and the Executive Committee.
 The President shall delegate any and all responsibilities to those who are not otherwise assigned; shall serve as the Assembly's representative and official spokesperson; and shall serve, along with the Vice President of Student Government Affairs, as ex officio members on all standing committees.
 The President shall interpret the Assembly Constitution and Bylaws.
-All such decisions and/or other official action of the President can be appealed and overturned by a majority vote of the Assembly. - iii) Each class will have two class representatives who must be elected by their class. - (1) The Election for Junior Class Representative positions will be divided into two separate elections: one for the fall semester and one for the spring semester.
+All such decisions and/or other official action of the President can be appealed and overturned by a majority vote of the Assembly.